About DC QBR

 - December

-- Saturday December 12th @ 12PM - Alethia tanner to AYA
+- Saturday December 12th @ 12PM - 🎉 End of the Year Celebration Ride 🎉 - Alethia Tanner Park to as you are

 - Date TBA - Fort Totten Metro to Union Market